Stephen Hammond MP

 More United have worked with specialist organisations and have mapped this research across Parliament’s agenda.
 We need urgent long-term reform for a social care system which is fit for the 21stcentury.

 Cross-party talks on this issue began a decade ago.
-We cannot let this issue continue to be used as a political football when there are real people relying on real change.
+We cannot let this issue continue to be used as a political football when there are real people relying on concrete change.
 That’s why More United have brought MPs across the House together so that we can act.
 Now we need more of you.

 DEMANDS (THE POLICY BIT)